 The Google Nexus 4, the Google Nexus 5, the Motorola Moto G, and now the OnePlus One; this 5.5-inch bolt from out of the blue (well, China) joins an exclusive list of smartphones that offer an awful lot of smartphone for not a lot of money.

-But having used the OnePlus One as my primary phone for several days, I'm wondering whether it needs to be placed in a category all of its own.
+But having used the OnePlus One, I'm wondering whether it needs to be placed in a category all of its own.

-Here is a device that rivals the HTC One M8 and the Samsung Galaxy S5 for raw specs, but at a cost of just £229, $299 (around AU$320).
-That's less than half the price of those aforementioned big hitters.
+Here is a device that rivals the HTC One M8 and the Samsung Galaxy S5 for raw specs, but at a cost of just £269, $349 (around AU$400).
+That's around half the price of those aforementioned big hitters.

-As such, much of my early time with the phone was spent warily turning it around in my hands, like some kind of mysterious artefact of unknown origin, not quite ready to believe what was being promised of it.
+Much of my early time with the OnePlus One was spent warily turning it around in my hands, like some kind of mysterious artefact of unknown origin, not quite ready to believe what was being promised of it.
 There has to be some compromise here, right?

 Well, yes there is.
 In fact, there are several.
 But it's staggering how small they seem when weighed against that double-take-inducing price tag.

 An issue to get out of the way early on is the availability of this handset.
-OnePlus is persisting with a slightly strange invite-only system, limiting the number of people who can order a handset.
+OnePlus is started out with a slightly strange invite-only system, limiting the number of people who can order a handset.

-That's probably so the startup firm can keep on top of production, but means you'll have to hunt around for an invite - find someone who has already purchased a One and they may be able to sort you out.
+It's so the startup firm can keep on top of production, but means you'll have to hhttp://cms.techradar.com/article/edit-review-body.actionunt around for an invite - or try your luck with a 24 hour pre-order session the firm appears to be doing every now and then.

 Usually when a cheap smartphone boasts specifications that bloody the noses of the big boys, it's the design that suffers.
 It's far harder to make a solid, stylish, and hard-wearing mobile device than it is to throw in the latest off-the-shelf chip from Qualcomm.